Skip to main content

 Choose authentication method:

-Uses 'claude setup-token' to get a long-lived OAuth token.
+Runs 'claude setup-token' to get a long-lived token.

 3. Import existing Claude Code credentials